 Embed the Piwik dashboard in a HTML page

 As well as embedding single reports, you can also embed the full Piwik Dashboard.
-In Piwik, click on “Widgets”, and you will find the link to embed the full dashboard.
+In Piwik, click in the user menu in the top right corner, then “Widgets”.
+In this page you will find the link to embed the full dashboard.
 This can be very useful for users who wish to integrate Piwik inside another dashboard or app.

 Embed the full Piwik app anywhere